pph-collective/provident-app/README.md

 inherit the type of the form from the parent form.

 #### Followup question
-This is a question that refer to a question in the direct parent form.
+This is a question that refers to a question in the direct parent form.
 Your followup form can have new questions.
 See [how to build questions](#how-to-build-questions).

 Required keys: